ibrahimmkhalid/ultralytics/docs/en/guides/model-deployment-options.md

 ## Comparative Analysis of YOLO11 Deployment Options

 The following table provides a snapshot of the various deployment options available for YOLO11 models, helping you to assess which may best fit your project needs based on several critical criteria.
-For an in-depth look at each deployment option's format, please see the [Ultralytics documentation page on export formats](../modes/export.md#export-formats).
+For an in-depth look at each deployment option's format, please see the [SFDT_Ibrahim documentation page on export formats](../modes/export.md#export-formats).

 | Deployment Option | Performance Benchmarks                          | Compatibility and Integration                  | Community Support and Ecosystem               | Case Studies                               | Maintenance and Updates                        | Security Considerations                           | Hardware Acceleration              |
 | ----------------- | ----------------------------------------------- | ---------------------------------------------- | --------------------------------------------- | ------------------------------------------ | ---------------------------------------------- | ------------------------------------------------- | ---------------------------------- |